-This short documentary follows Alyssa Nolan-Cain, a local Butte County resident and single mother of three who learned how to build tiny homes for California fire survivors by watching over 2,000 hours of YouTube videos.
-Alyssa’s family lost their own home in the Butte Lightning Complex fire of 2008, so she knows first hand what it’s like to lose everything in a moment.
-Without any prior building experience, her empathy and ambition drove the project and led to hundreds of volunteers coming from around the U.S. to help build.
+The film follows Alyssa Nolan-Cain, a local Butte County resident and single mother of three who learned how to build tiny homes for California fire survivors by watching over 2,000 hours of YouTube videos.
+Alyssa’s family lost their own home to the Butte Lightning Complex fire of 2008, so she knows first-hand what it’s like to lose everything in a moment.
+Her empathy drove this project and led to hundreds of volunteers across the U.S. coming to build homes and community.
 The past year over 15 tiny homes have been built, over 40 homes pre-funded, and over 20 media outlets have covered this project.
-This project has organically grown by the ripple effect of everyday people paying it forward.

 The California ‘Camp Fire’ was the deadliest wildfire in CA history, completely destroying the towns of Concow, Paradise, and other communities in Butte County.
 As COVID-19 presents additional obstacles during this fire season, many survivors are still displaced and grappling with loss.
 We expect that number to grow exponentially given the impacts of COVID-19 and 2020 fire season impacts.

 Tiny homes for survivors:

-These tiny homes are built voluntarily grassroots style.
 People who lost homes themselves have been building homes for their neighbors.
 Each home costs about $10k each in materials which is made possible by ongoing fundraising and sponsorships locally and nationally.
 The homes are prioritized for Camp Fire survivors with the highest need (people living in cars and tents) and custom built to their needs and dreams.
 When homes are ready to be gifted, there is a big “reveal day” for the family or individual receiving the home.
-The build site has truly become a place for recovery, community, and hope.
+The build site is a place for recovery and community.